psinha05/Blogging-Application/README.md

 5).
 Clean Code Development

-    Necessary changed were performed suggested by the tool(sonarqube), few are updated as below:
+    Necessary changed were performed suggested by the tool(sonarqube), few are mentioned as below:

 1).
 To remove all the unused codes(written but not using anywhere) 2).
 To reomove the SOP, suggested for use the logger (log4j)